TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Always throw the primary weapon (and highlight it) if holding melee weapons
-	- Throw both!

 - Fix throws so that they also register hit entities
 	- Just add a cooldown for hitting
 	- We may remove the oldest entries